allcentury/being-an-engineering-leader/me_you_us.md

 Those last examples are immeasurable and vague.
 Learning rust is a great idea but because it can't be measured, I would come back and say, 'why don't you try to learn rust while doing the [advent of code for 2020](https://adventofcode.com/)'.
 I can be your accountability buddy by looking at what you've solved and ask about what you've learned.

-For the "learn good architecture" goal, I'd suggest finding an open source project that is thought to have good architecture (k8s, ruby on rails, react) - take a portion of it, try and learn it and present back to the team patterns you saw.
+For the "learn good architecture" goal, I'd suggest finding an open source project that is thought to have good architecture (k8s, ruby on rails, react) - take a portion of it, try and learn it and present back to the team with patterns you saw.

 ## Craft vs Greenfield